-Athletics at Asa Clark Middle School offers the opportunity for interscholastic competition for 7th and 8th graders in a league composed of other middle schools of a comparable size in the area.
+Athletics at Asa Clark Middle School offers the opportunity for interscholastic competition for 6th, 7th & 8th graders, depending on the sport in a league composed of other middle schools of a comparable size in the area.
 For more detailed information, please see our "ACMS Activities & Athletic Handbook" or our ACMS website (www.pewaukeeschools.org)

-A physical exam is necessary for a student to participate in the athletic program (exams are valid for two years).
-A physical card or alternate year card, a signed permission slip, and a concussion form need to be turned in before the first practice.
+A physical exam is necessary for a student to participate in the athletic program (exams are valid for two school years).
+A physical card and the online registration form, which includes a concussion form and the student athletic code will need to be turned in before the first practice.
 If these forms are not turned in before the first practice, the athlete will not be allowed to practice until these forms are turned in.
-In addition, Asa Clark Middle School has adopted an Athletic Code which athletes and their parents are required to read and acknowledge.
-Students/parents receive this when they sign up for each sport.
-Parent meetings will be held at the beginning of each sport.
 Athletes must return all gear assigned to them for that sport before they will be allowed to transfer to the next sport of choice.